simolus3/drift/README.md

     },
     onUpgrade: (Migrator m, int from, int to) async {
       if (from == 1) {
-        // we added the dueDate propery in the change from version 1 await m.addColumn(todos, todos.dueDate);
+        // we added the dueDate property in the change from version 1 await m.addColumn(todos, todos.dueDate);
       }
     }